 It is the responsibility of the educational supervisor of a particular post or attachment within a programme to ensure that the training delivered in their post meets the requirements of the relevant section(s) of the curriculum.
-The educational supervisor must undertake regular educational appraisal with their trainee, at the beginning, middle and end of a section of training, to ensure structured and goal-oriented delivery of training.
+The educational supervisor must undertake regular educational appraisals with their trainee, at the beginning, middle and end of a section of training, to ensure structured and goal-oriented delivery of training.

-Trainees must register with the College on appointment to a Diagnostic Neuropathology training programme.
-It is the trainee's responsibility to become familiar with the curriculum, inclusive of the generic and specialty-specific CiPs, and assessment requirements both for the satisfactory completion of each stage of training and the award of the CCT or CESR(CP).
-They must be familiar with all aspects of the assessment system; SLEs including multi-source feedback and the FRCPath examination.
+Trainees must register with the College on appointment to a diagnostic neuropathology training programme.
+It is the trainee's responsibility to become familiar with the curriculum, inclusive of the generic and specialty CiPs, and assessment requirements both for the satisfactory completion of each stage of training and for the award of the CCT or CESR (CP).
+They must be familiar with all aspects of the assessment system - SLEs including multi-source feedback (MSF) and the FRCPath examination.
 It is the trainee's responsibility to ensure that they undertake SLEs on a regular basis and that they apply in good time for the FRCPath examinations.
-Trainees must also make appropriate use of the electronic portfolio - the Learning Environment for Pathology Trainees (LEPT).
+Trainees must also make appropriate use of the electronic portfolio - the learning environment for pathology trainees (LEPT).